cohere-ai/cohere-toolkit/docs/walkthrough/walkthrough.md

 - Then add the config of the tool to `src/backend/config/tools.py`
 - You can then view the tool in the chat UI or for customer interfaces add the tool to the API request to use it.

-Coming soon: Support for tools that require authentication.

 <p align="center">
   <img src="assets/model_providers.png" width="100px" height="100px" />
   <h1 align="center" >Model Providers</h1>
 </p>

-There is no required connection to cohere's platform.
+There is no required connection to Cohere's platform.
 You can plug in any model provider to use Cohere's models including local models.
 A model provider is a service which allows you to make requests to Cohere's models.

 Pre-built model providers which your can customize to your needs include:
 - Cohere Platform